ENCLOSURES

 Music Leader at English Folk Dance and Song Society, Maya McCourt specialises in engaging young people with traditional British music and building communities of young traditional musicians.
 Director at Flotsam Sessions, facilitating intercultural community through folk music.
 Graduate of University of Edinburgh with Masters in Music in Development from SOAS.
 Her expertise in folk music and community engagement makes her ideally suited to lead the musical elements of this RVW pageant revival and develop partnerships with local youth choirs and village bands, as well as introducing diverse musical influences that update and reflect contemporary society.

-As Contemporary Music Lead for Surrey Hills Arts, Jack Kingslake will work with young people in Surrey to develop an Electric Music Ensemble.
-This ensemble will develop electronic music elements that complement and contrast with Ralph Vaughan Williams' orchestral compositions and traditional folk music, creating a multi-layered soundscape that speaks to intergenerational experiences of land, community, and change.
+As Contemporary Music Lead for Surrey Hills Arts, Jack Kingslake will work with young people experiencing housing challenges to develop our Electric Music Project.
+Weaving together Ralph Vaughan Williams' orchestral compositions, oral histories and environmental recordings to create a multi-layered soundscape that speaks to intergenerational experiences of land, community, and change.
 Jack is a multi instrumentalist, contemporary music producer, composer and sound designer with over 25 years experience in the industry, including teaching music production at every level and delivering workshops in a huge range of community settings.

 THE PROGRAMME